mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 ## MindSpore Static Graph

 In MindSpore, the static graph mode, also known as Graph mode, can be set to static graph mode by `set_context(mode=GRAPH_MODE)`.
 Static graph mode is more suitable for scenarios where the network is fixed and high performance is required.
 In static graph mode, the compiler can perform global optimization for the graph based on techniques such as graph optimization, whole graph offloading of computational graph.
 Therefore, better performance can be obtained under static graph, but the execution graph is converted from the source code.
 Not all Python syntax is supported under static graphs.
-For the detailed information, please refer to [Syntax Support](https://www.mindspore.cn/docs/en/r2.0/note/syntax_list.html).

 ### Graph Mode Execution Principle